karpathy/karpathy.github.io/_posts/2015-05-21-rnn-effectiveness.markdown

 I'll drink it.
 ```

-Remember, all the RNN knows are charaters, so in particular it samples both speaker's names and the contents.
+Remember, all the RNN knows are characters, so in particular it samples both speaker's names and the contents.
 Sometimes we also get relatively extented monologue passages, such as:

 ```
 VIOLA: